microsoft/msix-packaging/preview/MsixCore/README.md

 Open the msix-packaging/preview/MsixCore/msixmgr.sln file in Visual Studio 2017.
 Build the msixmgr project in release/x64 to create the msixmgr.exe

 ## Using a MSI Setup Project
-Once the msixmgr project has been built, the msixmgrSetup project can be built.
+Once the msixmgr project has been built, the MsixMgrWix project can be built.
+The MsixMgrWix project has an additional dependency on the GetMsixmgrProducts project, which builds a custom action for the MSI package.
 The msixmgrSetup Project creates a .msi package to deploy the msix.dll and msixmgr.exe onto a Windows 7 SP1 or higher machine.
 The MSI Setup Project will register the specific file type association for the .msix and .appx extensions such that the installer is initiated directly from double-clicking a MSIX or APPX package.

 ## MSIX Package Requirements